 file manager (since editting on the Android is near-impossible without a keyboard). ]

-#4 Updated by billygoat about 1 year ago
+#4 Updated by billygoat over 2 years ago

 This should give a good rundown on how to use logcat. https://android.stackexchange.com/a/33217